km5762/add-js/README.md

-# add-js - Because why should addition be synchronous?
+# add-js - Because why should addition need to be synchronous?

 **The Pinnacle of Asynchronous Arithmetic Innovation for the Next Generation of High-Performance Enterprises**